Smith Corona

 Smith Corona is an American manufacturer of thermal labels, direct thermal labels, and thermal ribbons used in warehouses for primarily barcode labels.

-Once a large U.S. typewriter and mechanical calculator manufacturer, it expanded aggressively during the 1960s to become a broad-based industrial conglomerate whose products extended to paints, foods, and paper.
-The mechanical calculator sector was wiped out in the early 1970s by the production of cheap electronic calculators, and the typewriter business collapsed in the mid-1980s due to the introduction of PC-based word processing.
+Once a large U.S. typewriter and mechanical calculator manufacturer, Smith Corona expanded aggressively during the 1960s to become a broad-based industrial conglomerate with products extending to paints, foods, and paper.
+The mechanical calculator sector was wiped out in the early 1970s by the production of inexpensive electronic calculators, and the typewriter business collapsed in the mid-1980s due to the digital revolution and PC-based word processing.

-Smith Corona addressed this by manufacturing word processing typewriters such as PWP 1400 model.
-Its competitors were Brother, Olivetti, Adler, Olympia and IBM.
+Smith Corona adapted by manufacturing word processing typewriters such as the PWP 1400 model.
+Its competitors were Brother, Olivetti, Silver Seiko, Adler, Olympia and IBM.
 In late 2010, Smith Corona entered the industrial ribbon and label market.